-Could it be true?
+“Could it be true?

-Wasn’t Jesus saying something like that when the argument broke out at supper a few nights ago?
+“Wasn’t Jesus saying something like that when the argument broke out at supper a few nights ago?”

-They didn’t believe her (Luke 24:11), and they wouldn’t even get up, except for Peter and John.
+They didn’t believe her (Luke 24:11).
+No one would even get up, except for Peter and John.
 Peter and John ran ahead and were inside by the time Mary got there.

-And then He spoke again.
+And then he spoke again.
 His voice broke gently through the haze of grief and confusion, devotion and tears, and she heard him say, “Mary”.
 (John 20:16)